so-onu/DataAnalyticsLaboratory/README.md

 # DataAnalyticsLaboratory
-This repository features the set of exercises executed at the Data Analytics Laboratory (a practical course included in VII Semester), conducted in the fall of 2018.
+This repository features the set of exercises executed at the Data Analytics Laboratory (a practical course included in Semester VII of the B.E programme, offered by the Department of Computer Science and Engineering at PSG College of Technology), conducted in the fall of 2018.